The Revolution in the Electricity Sector

 To clear a path for the development of the electricity landscape, the smart electric power alliance (SEPA) has taken steps to facilitate efficient sharing of information on clean energy, electric utilities, efficient transmission, distributed energy resources (DERs), and grid modernization between energy organizations.
 It aims to promote flexible grid systems to accommodate clean resources without reducing efficiency.

 The initiative of the SEPA will enhance battery storage applications and improve grid operations.
-The technology and interoperability standards will streamline the procurement process for electric utilities.
+The technology and interoperability standards will streamline the procurement process for electric utilities technology.
 Also, the development of a planning framework around the advanced microgrid and the evaluation of DER will assist the members in strengthening the capabilities of DER in resilience applications.

 The implementation of a coordinated grid with a two-way flow of energy can ensure reliability as well as cost effectiveness.
 SEPA aims to incorporate effective utility models to facilitate a zero carbon footprint future for the energy sector.
 The technological evolution, customer demand, environmental needs, and innovation are driving a change in the energy sector, forcing the industry to rethink their business operations, revenue strategies, and capabilities.